great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/resources/get_support.md

 If you're new to GX Cloud, review [About GX Cloud](/cloud/about_gx.md) or [Try GX Cloud](/cloud/try_gx_cloud.md).

-If you're new to GX OSS, try the [Quickstart](/oss/tutorials/quickstart.md) or one of the specific getting started guides such as [Get started with Great Expectations and Databricks](/oss/tutorials/getting_started/how_to_use_great_expectations_in_databricks.md), or [Get started with Great Expectations and SQL](/oss/tutorials/getting_started/how_to_use_great_expectations_with_sql.md).
+If you're new to GX OSS, try the [Quickstart](/oss/tutorials/quickstart.md) or one of the specific getting started guides such as [Get started with Great Expectations and Databricks](/oss/tutorials/getting_started/how_to_use_great_expectations_in_databricks.md) or [Get started with Great Expectations and SQL](/oss/tutorials/getting_started/how_to_use_great_expectations_with_sql.md).

 ## Ask the right questions and provide the right information

-Taking the time to formulate your questions properly and providing all the relevant background information can save time and improve response times.
-The following are some recommendations that will help the GX Developer Advocates (DAs) and other community members help you.
+Formulating your questions properly and providing all the relevant background information can save time and improve response times.
+The following recommendations will help the GX Developer Advocates (DAs) and other community members assist you.

 ### Include all the relevant information